 Today we're scrounging for a meal

 For really showing us the way

 We ain't got the pot!

-As far as modern campaign slogans go, "A Chicken in Every Pot" sounds rather modest.
+As far as modern campaign slogans go, "A Chicken For Every Pot" sounds rather modest.
 But "the words rang hollow during the Great Depression that blighted Hoover's presidency and shook the economic foundations" of the nation to the core.
-As one observer remarked, "daily bread and shoes without holes were hard enough to come by, let alone stewing chickens and automobiles."
+As one observer remarked, daily bread and shoes without holes were hard enough to come by, let alone stewing chickens and automobiles.

-Nevertheless, while millions of American families were scrounging for food in the streets, President Hoover and his wife "Lou" were entertaining on a scale not seen at the White House in years.
-According to historian Poppy Cannon, "The watchword had been economy while the Coolidges lived at the White House.
+Nevertheless, while millions of Americans were scrounging for food in the streets, Hoover and his wife "Lou" were entertaining on a scale not seen at the White House in years.
+According to culinary historian Poppy Cannon, "The watchword had been economy while the Coolidges lived at the White House.
 Now it was elegance...Mrs.
 Hoover never questioned the amount of food consumed or its cost.
 Her only requirement was that it be of the best quality, well cooked and well served.”